The Local newsletter is your free, daily guide to life in Colorado. For locals, by locals. Sign up today!

 Update Your Irrigation System

 If you haven’t replaced your sprinkler system during the past decade, it may be time for an upgrade.
 Gardens, plants, and shrubs can benefit from targeted drip lines that slowly water the plants.
-“Drip lines are fantastic: All the water goes into the root system and you don’t lose anything to evaporation,” Calme says.
-If you have directional sprinkler heads, ensuring that they’re spraying the right spots and not overlapping can save countless gallons each month.
+“Drip lines are fantastic: All the water goes into the root system, and you don’t lose anything to evaporation,” Calme says.
+If you have directional sprinkler heads, ensure that they’re spraying the right spots and not overlapping to save countless gallons each month.
 If you’re waking up to pools of water on the lawn, it’s time for an adjustment.

 Go Organic